0xEigenLabs/0xEigenLabs.github.io/src/guides/trustless-bridge.md

 1. [NOT NEED]Verify the public key(pk_l1) in the leaf,  is well mapped to the user’s L2 public key, pk_l2;

+2. The sequencer synchronizes the L1 EMT root and update the EMT manager on L2.

-2. Verify the Merkle proof with the leaf;
+3. Verify the Merkle proof with the leaf over the L1 EMT root;

-3. If step 2 succeeds, Mint the L2 token to pk_l2 with `leaf.amount`; or deny the minting request.
+4. If step 2 succeeds, Mint the L2 token to pk_l2 with `leaf.amount`; or deny the minting request.

 **L2 -> L1**